rweigel/cdawmeta/README.md

 * documentation of known issues and suggested workarounds - many developers who have re-discover issues, or missed issues, would benefit;
 * a publicly visible issue tracker, and encouragement by the community to use it, for CDAWeb metadata (the [cdawmeta issue tracker](https://github.com/rweigel/cdawmeta/issues) serves this purpose now).
 Although CDAWeb is responsive to many reports on errors in Master CDFs, we have found many developers in the community who have encountered the same issues and workarounds and have not reported them.
 With such a tracker, other developers would benefit from accumulated knowledge of issues, and for issues that will not be fixed, they will benefit from the discussion on how to fully work around an issue;
-* documentation of non-ISTP attributes so that users know if an attribute is important for interpretation; and
+* documentation of non-ISTP attributes so that users know if an attribute is important for interpretation;
-* a clearer indication of, or documentation of, attributes that are CDAWeb-software specific.
+* a clearer indication of, or documentation of, attributes that are CDAWeb-software specific; and
+* tests on Master CDFs and newly uploaded data CDFs that catch problems that will cause downstream software to fail, some of those listed in the [issue tracker](https://github.com/rweigel/cdawmeta/issues) fall in this category; a recent example involves recently updated [PSP data CDF files](https://github.com/rweigel/cdawmeta/issues/12).

 Early indications are that much of this is out-of-scope of the CDAWeb project.
 For example, CDAWeb does not control the content or quality of the files that they host and improving the metadata for use by non-CDAWeb software may not be supported.
 However, addressing these issues will greatly impact the quality of code and metadata downstream (e.g., HAPI, SPASE, SOSO derived from SPASE, etc.); if it is out-of-scope, leadership should find support for addressing these perennial issues.

 <a id="SPASE"></a>

-# SPASE
+# 4 SPASE

+## 4.1 Overview

 Our initial attempt was to generate HAPI metadata with SPASE records.